kikoano/web2vr/README.md

 This is full working web app of video platform that is entirely written with HTML, CSS and JS then translated to web2vr elements.
 Entire web app has dynamic elements to show that Web2VR works with dynamic elements.
 If the user is viewing in Non-VR then the watch will be shown in the top left corner of the window.
+If you click 360 video as your first video to watch it wont load because of aframe-environment-component bugs.
 ### Tests

 [DEMO](https://kikoano.github.io/web2vr/tests)